Star

 This programme sees Martin teaching from the place he now finds himself in.
 There’ll be many myths, fairy tales and ideas he has loved for decades alongside the developing Christian landscape he is beholding.

-Each weekend will feature in-person guests, and there will be archived and live zoom sessions with guests between each weekend.
+Each weekend will take place at an old manor house on the edge of Dartmoor in Devon, UK.
+As well as stories and teaching from Martin, there will be in-person guests, along with archived and live zoom sessions with guests between each weekend.

 Please note this course is in-person attendance only.